Counting Varying Density Crowds Through Density Guided Adaptive Selection CNN and Transformer Estimation: Experiments

 \section{Experiments}

 In this section, we present experiments evaluating the proposed network, CTASNet.
-We first present detailed experimental setup including network architecture, training details and evaluate metrics.
+We first present detailed experimental setups including network architecture, training details, and evaluation metrics.
 Then, we compare the proposed methods with recent state-of-the-art approaches.
 Finally, we conduct ablation studies to verify the effectiveness of the proposed method.